-A copy of the Fact Sheets and Information Guides may be obtained from our Social Security Benefits web page on the City of Wolverhampton Council website.
+A copy of the Fact Sheets and Information Guides may, together with other topical benefit information, be obtained from our Social Security Benefits page on the City of Wolverhampton Council website.

 Please also watch out for our periodical Benefits Bulletins which provide news on the latest developments surrounding benefits and welfare reform.
-These too are available on the website.
+These are also available on the website.

-☎ Telephone: (01902) 555351 ⊠ Email: WRS@wolverhampton.gov.uk
+Telephone: (01902) 555351

+⊠ Email: WRS@wolverhampton.gov.uk